Milicerro/BaSP-M2023/README.md

 If you want to see what I was working on in Week-04, click on the blue link!!
 [Mega Rocket](https://milicerro.github.io/BaSP-M2023/week-04/index.html)

 ## Week 05
-In the fifth week, we have to work with JavaScript.
+In the fifth week, we had to work with JavaScript.
 During the week, we develop exercises using this programming language.
 Just to comment, this particular week is just for practicing and getting to know the language.

 If you want to see what I was working on in Week-05, click the blue link!
 [Mega Rocket](https://milicerro.github.io/BaSP-M2023/Week-05/index.html)